 The cloud filtration that happens in these forests increase ground and surface water making these forests virtual water factories.
 To give one concrete example: the cloud forest of La Tigra National Park in the mountains above Tegucigalpa, Honduras, has a mere 18km x 16 km area of cloud forest.
 Yet this single forest provides 40% of the water used in Tegucigalpa, the capital city of Honduras with its 1.25 million inhabitants.

 Although some 30% of Guatemala is still primary forest, less than 2% of Guatemala is cloud forest.
 Remote, rural communities and urban areas alike get their water from the springs and streams replenished from these cloud forests.
-Although they account for a small percentage of the landscape, they account for a large percentage of Guatemala's water.
+Although they account for a small percentage of the landscape, they account for a large percentage of Guatemala’s water.
 Cloud forests are the living aquifers of Guatemala.
-Turn on your shower in any hotel in Antigua and you have a direct connection to the cloud forest el Pilar on the Volcano Agua.
+Turn on your shower in any hotel in Antigua and you have a direct connection to the cloud forest el Pilar on the Agua Volcano.
 If your bathroom window faces south you can see the cloud forest from which your water is coming.

-Visit Zacapa and the villages of the Motagua valley, one of the driest regions of Guatemala.
+Visit Zacapa and the villages of the Montagua valley, one of the driest regions of Guatemala.
 The water systems of these villages and irrigation systems of these farms are all connected to the cloud forests of the Sierra de las Minas.
-The town of San Rafael de la Cuesta in western Guatemala bought a small section of cloud forest from a neighboring village specifically to insure their municipal supply of water.
+The town of San Rafael de la Cuesta in western Guatemala bought a small section of cloud forest from a neighboring village specifically to ensure their municipal supply of water.

 The approximate 800,000 inhabitants of the Cahabon watershed derive their water from the cloud forests of the Sierra Chama, Sierra Yalijux, and the Sierra Sacranix.
 More on water as a resource.

 - along the volcanic corridor of the western highlands,